DC293/DC293.github.io/_machine-learning/Multiple-linear-regression.md

   <img src="/assets/images/assessing_relationships.png" alt="Engine Size vs Horse Power" width="500">
 </p>

-fueltype and enginelocation have the largest coefficients however, evaluating our graphs, it appears engine size, horse power, city mpg and highway mpg have the best correlation.
+fueltype and enginelocation have the largest coefficients, however, evaluating our graphs, it appears engine size, horse power, city mpg and highway mpg have the best correlation.

 ## Residual analysis
 To assess our model accuracy, we need a method to measure the distance of our prediction from our true values.
 One technique we can use is residual analysis.
 We can think of residual analysis as: